unicornerpdx/rainman/README.md

 * value - String, optional
 * group_id - String, optional
 * client_id - String, optional
-* from - YYYMMDD, optional
+* from - YYYY-MM-DD, optional
-* to - YYYMMDD, optional
+* to - YYYY-MM-DD, optional

 The `group_id` parameter filters by group.
 It can be omitted if you want global usage.